lanelayer/lanelayer.github.io/index.md

 **LaneLayer makes Bitcoin more useful (apps and DeFi) and more secure (fees for miners).**

 It's like giving Bitcoin smart superpowers without changing its core.
-We will later extend same principles to Ethereum and other chains.

 <div class="feature-grid">
     <div class="feature-card">